Documentation · Reference

 - Consult: if seen by endocrine/diabetes team, diabetic educator or dietitian

-II.
 Hypoglycemia

 - History: paresthesia, nausea, vomiting, palpitations, sweating, tremor, anxiety, altered mental status or seizures